EmPower (aircraft power adapter): Original 15-volt EmPower connector

 The AC EmPower system converts aircraft 400 Hz AC or wild frequency power to standard 60 Hz AC to prevent additional stresses in laptop chargers already stressed by reduced cooling at altitude.
-Note that laptops on this system will still charge batteries.
-Modern laptop batteries, however include a temperature sensor that should compensate for the reduced cooling at altitude.
+Laptops on this system will still charge batteries.
+Modern laptop batteries, however, include a temperature sensor that should compensate for the reduced cooling at altitude.
 This new system accepts various national power plugs and most laptop chargers will function properly at 120 V 60 Hz AC even if sold in 230 V 50 Hz AC markets.

 Apple offered an EmPower MagSafe power adapter for their MacBook, MacBook Pro, and MacBook Air lines of notebooks, and also included a cigarette lighter socket adapter.
 However, this system would only run the computer without charging the computer's battery, and Apple warned users to never plug this device into a car's cigarette lighter outlet.